Renew + Restore Wellness Center, Pleasanton, CA

 A CLT has received, in addition to basic training, has also received specialized post op training, and will provide qualified lymphatic treatments and lymphatic massage.
 You should not go to a massage therapist that provides lymphatic massage, those are for people that have not had surgery or liposuction.

 Simply ask, "Where did you receive your lymphatic training?"
-If they say they have a massage therapy certification, that is not enough.
-If they say they took a lymphatic class, ask "How may hours was that class and what was the name of the school?"
-Please do due diligence, look up the school to confirm it is a qualified school, not just a one day class training.
+Please do due diligence, look up the school to confirm it is a qualified school.

 More about the Lymphatic System